 In most cases, if the State is trying to charge a juvenile as an adult, it is helpful if the case stays within the juvenile judicial system.

-Munoz: If it’s a case where the state could charge it as an adult, then yes.
-As a criminal defense lawyer the first thing I would do is try to do everything that I could to make sure the case stays in the juvenile court system.
+As a general practice, many criminal defense lawyers try to do everything that can to ensure that the case stays in the juvenile court system.

 Keeping Convictions Off Adult Criminal Record

-The reason why is in the juvenile criminal system if the juvenile is convicted and once they turn 18 years of age, if they’re convicted, they’ll have a conviction but that conviction will be sealed.
-Nobody will be able to see it; it will not be on his adult record.
+The main reason to keep cases within the juvenile system is that if a juvenile is convicted and tried in a juvenile system, their conviction record will be sealed when they turn 18 years of age.
+Nobody will be able to see the charge and it will not be shown on their adult record.
 That is very important because a juvenile can change their life and become a productive member of society.

-You don’t want that felony conviction on his or her record, especially when they will be applying for jobs, going to college, things of that nature.
-Keeping it in the juvenile system is extremely important because anything that happens in the juvenile system will be sealed and nobody will have access to it.
+It would be detrimental for a juvenile to have a felony conviction on their record, especially when applying for jobs and going to college.
+Keeping the case in the juvenile system is extremely important because anything that happens in the juvenile system will be sealed and nobody will have access to it.

 If a case goes to the adult system and the juvenile is tried and convicted as an adult that criminal recored will stay with the juvenile into adulthood.